Do Texas Chickens Qualify for Ag Exemption in Texas?

 Ag exemptions are sometimes called “farm credits” because they (usually) save on taxes by using your existing agricultural value.
 The Texas Ag exemption is a type of property valuation where a farmer’s land is appraised based on the capacity of the land to produce goods in agriculture.

-Due to the difference between land value and production value, farms usually notice decent tax savings by applying for the exemption.
+Due to the difference between land and production values, farms usually notice decent tax savings by applying for the exemption.
 The essential part of the exemption is that an authorized appraiser needs to come and evaluate the land.

 What Are the Qualifications for Texas Ag Exemption?